 Shipped ‐ Primary Container Label Requirements

-2. Signal Word ‐ Signal words used in GHS are “Danger” and “Warning.”
-Danger is for the more severe hazard categories.
+- Signal Word ‐ Signal words used in GHS are “Danger” and “Warning.”
+The danger is for the more severe hazard categories.

-3. Hazard Statements ‐ This is a phrase assigned to a hazard class and category that describes the nature of the hazards of a hazardous product, and the degree of the hazard.
+- Hazard Statements ‐ This is a phrase assigned to a hazard class and category that describes the nature of the hazards of a hazardous product and the degree of the hazard.

-4. Pictograms ‐ These include symbols plus other elements, such as a border, background pattern or color that conveys specific information.
+- Pictograms include symbols plus other elements, such as a border, background pattern, or color that conveys specific information.

-5. Precautionary Statements ‐ These are phrases (and/or pictograms) that describe the recommended measures to minimize or prevent adverse effects resulting from exposure to a hazardous product.
+- Precautionary Statements ‐ These are phrases (and/or pictograms) that describe the recommended measures to minimize or prevent adverse effects from exposure to a hazardous product.

-6. Supplier Identification – Includes the name, address and telephone number of the manufacturer or supplier of the substance or mixture.
+- Supplier Identification – Includes the name, address, and telephone number of the manufacturer or supplier of the substance or mixture.

 Workplace or Secondary Container Labeling

-However, they may also use their own containers such as coffee cans, drums, plastic jugs, spray bottles, etc. to store and use smaller quantities of chemicals they purchase.
+However, they may also use their containers, such as coffee cans, drums, plastic jugs, spray bottles, etc., to store and use smaller quantities of chemicals they purchase.
 These are called workplace or secondary containers.

-Make sure your secondary containers are properly labeled, not only to protect employees, but to avoid OSHA citations.
-One of the most frequent citations related to HCS 2012 is “improperly labeled secondary containers.”
+Make sure your secondary containers are properly labeled, not only to protect employees but to avoid OSHA citations.
+One of the most frequent citations of HCS 2012 is “improperly labeled secondary containers.”
 OSHA sees this all the time, and whatever OSHA sees the most, they cite the most: Remember that.

-- The information required on shipped container labels; or,
+- The information required on shipping container labels; or,

 Portable Container Labeling

-It is important to know that portable containers must be under the positive control of the employee using it.
+It is important to know that portable containers must be under the employee’s positive control.
 If the employee walks away from the container and loses control of the chemical, it must be labeled as a workplace/secondary container.

-Portable containers are used to transfer hazardous chemicals from labeled containers, and are intended only for the immediate use of the employee who performs the transfer.
-The employer is not required to label portable containers into which hazardous chemicals are transferred from labeled containers, and which are intended only for the immediate use of the employee who performs the transfer.
+Portable containers are used to transfer hazardous chemicals from labeled containers and are intended only for the immediate use of the employee who performs the transfer.
+The employer is not required to label portable containers into which hazardous chemicals are transferred from labeled containers and intended only for the immediate use of the employee who performs the transfer.

-Drugs which are dispensed by a pharmacy to a health care provider for direct administration to a patient are exempted from labeling.
+Drugs dispensed by a pharmacy to a health care provider for direct administration to a patient are exempted from labeling.